TaekedeHaan/vine_tomato_grasping/flex_grasp/README.md

 - Detect Truss: command to computer vision pipeline to detect the truss
 - Save Image: save the current image
 - Pick and Place: execute a pick and place routing
-- Experiment: Repeatedly execute Detect Truss, Save Image and Pick and Place (easy for conducitng experiments)
+- Experiment: Repeatedly execute Detect Truss, Save Image and Pick and Place (easy when conducting experiments)

 With the drop down menu you can select where to store the results.

 ## 3 Supported hardware
 Manipulator:
 - **Interbotix PincherX 150** (possibly all others from the interbotix series, but this has not been tested)
 - **KUKA LBR IIWA 7** (deprecated in simulation + not tested on actual hardware)

 End-effector:
 - **SDH** (deprecated in simulation + not tested on actual hardware)

 Carmera:
 - **Intel RealSense D435**

 ## 4 Contents
 ### Nodes
 - `analyze_point_cloud`: not used
 - `calibrate`: generates the calibration poses, sends them to the move robot node and computing calibration
 - `monitor robot`: is used to monitor the DYNAMIXELS of the interbotix robot, by reading temperature and error values.
 Furthermore it sets the PID values upon startup as defined in `/config/px150_pid`.
 This node does not do anything in simulation
 - `move_gripper`: not used
-- `move_robot`: takes commands from other nodes and moves the manipulater according to these commands
+- `move_robot`: takes commands from other nodes and moves the manipulator according to these commands
 - `object_detection`: uses detect_truss to identify a valid grasp location
 - `pick_place`: generates pick place commands and sends these to move_robot
-- `pipeline`: contains the statemachine, commands all other nodes
+- `pipeline`: contains the state machine, commands all other nodes
 - `transform_pose`: transforms a grasping pose as calculated by object_detection to a target pose for the manipulator
 - `visualize_object`: not used